When President Obama opens his yap, occasionally he says something

 cirrus uncinus clouds of a thousand plein-aire paintings for sale at thrift

-disk jockey, explained his stuffy nose as a result of standing in the rain
+jockey, explained his stuffy nose as a result of standing in the rain two

 promoters persist in holding outdoor events, given the volatility of Texas